MahditS/colusseum/README.md

 # Colusseum

 An app that makes studying fun by making it competitive!
+Create quizzes and face your friends in matches to see who knows the material best!

 ## Instructions to try it yourself!
 Go to the latest release.